segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 #### Entity

 An entity is a stateful representation of a business object.
-The entity corresponds to a table in the warehouse that represents that entity.
+The entity corresponds to a table in the warehouse that represents the entity.

 | Parameters     | Definition                                                           |